juliangilg/KAAR-Learning-from-multiple-annotators-using-Kernel-Alignment/README.md

 Zhang, Jing, Xindong Wu, and Victor S. Sheng.
 "Imbalanced multiple noisy labeling."
 IEEE Transactions on Knowledge and Data Engineering 27.2 (2015): 489-503.

-#Note: For KAAR, GPC-MV and GPC-PLAT
+# Note: For KAAR, GPC-MV and GPC-PLAT it is necessary to use GPmat (https://github.com/SheffieldML/GPmat).
+Moreover, for MA-DGRL, MA-MAE, MA-LFC it is necessary to use netlab (https://github.com/sods/netlab)